Diegometro1/CSCIE-15/01_Servers_and_Git/08_Production_domain.md

 After you create your domain, find your **DNS settings** within your domain companies' control panel.
 In Namecheap, these settings are located by finding the domain you'd like to configure in your **Domain List** and then clicking **Manage**.
 Then, find the tab for **Advanced DNS**

-In your DNS settings, you'll set both your `@` and `www` hostname to your DigitalOcean's server IP address.
+In your DNS settings, set your `@` hostname to your DigitalOcean's server IP address.

-Also, while you're there, add a new *A Record* with the *host* `hello-world` which also points to the same IP.
+Also, while you're there, add a new *A Record* with the *host* `hello-world` which also points to your DigitalOcean IP address.
 This will create the subdomain `http://hello-world.yourdomain.com`.

 <img src='http://making-the-internet.s3.amazonaws.com/version-control-namecheap-dns@2x.png' style='max-width:1015px; width:100%' alt='Namecheap DNS'>